10 of the best pizza places in Las Vegas

 Recommendation: Settebello – crushed tomatoes, pancetta, sausage, mushrooms, toasted pine nuts, mozzarella, basil and a dash of olive oil

-Settebello is the real deal for Neapolitan-style pies, which are elastic, soft and foldable with trademark char marks from the super-hot oven.
+Settebello is the real deal for Neapolitan-style pizza, which is elastic, soft and foldable with trademark char marks from the super-hot oven.
 Settebello does this style justice with a hand-made soft, naturally-risen dough that is quickly baked in a 900 degree wood-burning oven.

 The ingredients here are top-notch; homemade meats, flavorful olive oil and marinated veggies make sharing these 12-inch pies a chore.
 No matter what you get, you won’t be disappointed.